afska/gba-link-connection/README.md

 ## Async version

 This version (`LinkWirelessMultiboot::Async`) allows more advanced use cases like playing animations and/or audio during the transfers, displaying the number of connected players and send percentage, and marking the transfer as 'ready' to start.
 It requires adding the provided interrupt service routines.

+### Compile-time constants

+- `LINK_WIRELESS_MULTIBOOT_ENABLE_LOGGING`: to enable logging.
+Set `linkWirelessMultibootAsync->logger` and it will be called to report the detailed state of the library.
+Note that this option `#include`s `std::string`!
+- `LINK_WIRELESS_MULTIBOOT_ASYNC_DISABLE_NESTED_IRQ`: to disable nested IRQs.
+In the async version, SERIAL IRQs can be interrupted (once they clear their time-critical needs) by default, which helps prevent issues with audio engines.
+However, if something goes wrong, you can disable this behavior.

 ### Methods